-Any item, appliance, or piece of equipment (pursuant to 42 CFR 440.70) that is not a prosthetic or orthotic, and
+Item, as specified in 42 CFR 440.70, that is not a prosthetic or orthotic; and

 - 1. Is customarily used to serve a medical purpose, and is generally not useful to an individual in the absence of an illness, disability, or injury,

 - 2. Can withstand repeated use, and

 - 3. Can be reusable by others or removable.